linuxserver/docker-fail2ban/root/defaults/fail2ban/README.md

 This example shows how to enable jails for sshd on the host, and SWAG running in a container.
 It also includes some general recommendations and optional lines commented out.

-The default `jail.conf` is configured to ban using the `INPUT` chain.
-In order for bans to work consistently for applications running in containers, the `DOCKER-USER` chain should be used.
-Some configurations included in this container come pre-configured to use the `DOCKER-USER` chain.
+The default `jail.conf` will utilize the `INPUT` chain (as specified in `actions.d/iptables-common.conf`) to ban.
+In order for bans to work consistently for applications running in containers, the `DOCKER-USER` chain should be used in the relevant application section of the `jail.local` file.
+Some configurations included in `/config/fail2ban/jail.d/` come pre-configured to use the `DOCKER-USER` chain.

 In this basic example: